fair-transformer-gan/fair-transformer-gan.github.io/index.md

 from src.metrics.classifier import Classifier
 ```

-You can read in your raw data into a pandas dataframe and take advantage of built in pre-processing steps, see [Dataset](/docs/dataset.html) class API for more details.
-This step is **Optional** feel free to pre-process your own data and save a pickled numpy array for the model.
-And move on to the Upleveling step.
+You can read in your raw data into a pandas dataframe and take advantage of built in pre-processing steps.

 ```
 df = pd.read_csv('data/raw/adult.csv')
 df.head()